aloktp/Computer-Networks---Implement-Simple-Transport-Protocol-with-Sliding-Window/README.md

 # Computer-Networks---Implement-Simple-Transport-Protocol
-Simple Transport Protocol for transfer of packets
+Simple Transport Protocol for transfer of packets, with Sliding Window